NIPT (Non-Invasive Prenatal Test): Ultrasound Scan and Blood Test

 We also offer a few extras for free:

 • we can provide our opinion about the sex of your baby from 16 weeks during the scan (but if you don’t want to know, we’ll keep it hidden).
-If you’re carrying twins, we can only provide a sexing opinion if they are identical
+If you’re carrying twins, we can also identify the gender from the scan

-• if you are under 16 weeks, we'll ask whether you'd like to find out the gender with your blood test results and ensure that it is included in the testing
+• if you are under 16 weeks, we'll ask whether you'd like to find out the gender with your blood test results and ensure that it is included in the testing.
+If you are carrying twins, male test results apply to one or both fetuses and female test results apply to both fetuses.*

 • you can also spend time viewing your baby live in 4D from 12 weeks, and receive thermal black and white 3D scan prints